dandelprado/casmate/question.md

 Which program are you interested in?

 I think, this should be answered with the multiple course fallback.
 Since there is fundamentals of discrete and advanced discrete structures

+4. BS Computer science
+I found MATH 212 — Calculus for Computer Science.

+What do you need?
+I can check its units, prerequisites, or verify if it's in your curriculum.

+5. BS Psychology

+I found a few courses with similar names.
+Could you type the specific course code or full title you need?
+Here are the ones I see:
+• PSYCH 101 — Introduction to Psychology
+• PSYCH 112 — Social Psychology
+• PSYCH 108 — Abnormal Psychology
+• PSYCH 113 — Cognitive Psychology
+• PSYCH 105 L/L — Experimental Psychology
+• PSYCH 104 — Developmental Psychology

+6.